 If you get retrenched and you don’t have an emergency fund or adequate savings, you’re in big trouble.
 This is a situation that could see you swiftly fall into crazy debt that might haunt you for years even after you do manage to find another job.

-While according to traditional wisdom your emergency fund should contain 3 to 6 months’ of your monthly expenses, if you’re at high risk of being retrenched (particularly if you’re a middle aged PMET who’s going to find it hard to quickly find another job), it’s a good idea to aim for the high end of that scale, or even bump it up to 12 months’ worth.
+While according to traditional wisdom your emergency fund should contain 3 to 6 months’ of your monthly expenses, if you’re at high risk of being retrenched (particularly if you’re in the fintech space), it’s a good idea to aim for the high end of that scale, or even bump it up to 12 months’ worth.

 That means that even with 6 months’ worth of monthly expenses saved up, there’s an almost 50% chance you’ll run out of money before you find another job.